hplt-project/bitextor-mt-models/heb-eng/README.md

 # Students
-We used the [OpusDistillery](https://github.com/Helsinki-NLP/OpusDistillery) to train new a new student with the tiny architecture.
+We used the [OpusDistillery](https://github.com/Helsinki-NLP/OpusDistillery) to train a new student with the tiny architecture.
 For training data, we used [Tatoeba](https://github.com/Helsinki-NLP/Tatoeba-Challenge/tree/master/data).
 The configuration file fed into OpusDistillery can be found [here](https://github.com/Helsinki-NLP/OpusDistillery/blob/main/configs/hplt/config.hplt.heb-eng.yml).

 [Download the model.](https://object.pouta.csc.fi/hplt_bitextor_models/heb-eng_tiny.zip)